John Crawford Buchan

 John Crawford Buchan (10 October 1892 – 22 March 1918) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Born on 10 October 1892 in Alloa, Clackmannanshire, Scotland, he was the son of the local newspaper editor.
 He worked as a reporter before enlisting in the Royal Army Medical Corps in the ranks when World War I broke out.
-He was later commissioned into the Argyll and Sutherland Highlanders.
+He was later commissioned as a Territorial Force officer into the Argyll and Sutherland Highlanders on 25 January 1917.

 World War I

 Buchan was 25 years old, and a second lieutenant in the 7th Battalion, Argyll and Sutherland Highlanders (Princess Louise's), British Army, attached to 8th Battalion during the First World War, and was awarded the VC for an act he performed on 21 March 1918 east of Marteville, France.
 He died the following day, 22 March 1918.